andrejewski/himalaya/README.md

 Run tests with the `npm test` command.

-Follow me on [Twitter](https://twitter.com/compooter) for updates or just for the lolz and please check out my other [repositories](https://github.com/andrejewski) if I have earned it.
+Follow me on [Twitter](https://twitter.com/compooter) for updates or for the lolz and please check out my other [repositories](https://github.com/andrejewski) if I have earned it.
 I thank you for reading.